taylortempleton/CacheHierarchySimulator/README.md

 ## Wait, what does this thing do?

-This simulator allows one pick parameters for an L1/L2 cache, and observe missrate and traffic to main memory.
-The goal is to observe how selecting different cache parameters affects memory access frequency and consequently, CPU performance (more misses or more main memory accesses = more time waiting on slower memory = fewer instructions per second processed by the CPU).

 CPUs are fast.
 They write or read millions of instructions per second.
-Memory which stores these instructions needs to be fast to keep up.
+Memory, which stores these instructions, needs to be fast to keep up with the CPU.

 But, fast memory near the CPU is expensive.
-So, architects use a "hierarchy": a small amount of fast, expensive memory near the CPU, a larger amount of slower memory farther away, and a huge amount of cheap memory furthest away.
-Data is passed between these "levels", to keep what the CPU needs next as close to the CPU as possible, and to keep what is not needed farther away.
+So architects use a "hierarchy", different types of memory linked together.
+A small amount of fast, expensive memory is located near the CPU ("L1"), a larger amount of slower memory is located farther away ("L2"), and a huge amount of cheap, slow memory furthest away ("Main memory").
+Data is passed between these "levels", to keep only what the CPU needs next close by, and what is needed later farther away.

-The parameters of each memory level determine how well this hierarhy system works.
-For example, if the closest memory (L1 cache) only had room for one instruction, it would always be full and the CPU would always be accessing the lower, slower caches.
-By changing L1 and L2 cache parameters, one can see how often the caches "miss" (don't have the needed data) and must access a slower memory to retrieve it (CPU must wait on the slower memory).
+How well this hierarhy system works depends on each levels' parameters.
+For example, imagine the closest memory (L1 cache) only had room for just one instruction: it would always be full, and the CPU would always be accessing the lower, slower caches.
+The L1 would be useless.

+This simulator is a simple learning tool to explore how L1/L2 cache parameters impact performance.
+One can pick parameters for an L1/L2 cache, and observe missrate and traffic to main memory (more misses or more main memory accesses = more time waiting on slower memory = fewer instructions processed by the CPU per second).

 ## 6 Basic Optimizations